TC-Gaming/DevDrivel/_posts/2015-12-25-introducing-devdrivel.markdown

 Thanks for reading and we hope you'll check back soon.

-Have a very merry Christmas and a happy new year!
+We hope you had a very merry Christmas and wish you a happy new year!

 [about]: /about
 [Wordpress]: http://wordpress.com